Altitude Sickness Overview:

 Altitude should be reduced to the last checkpoint where good health was maintained.
 Syptoms will usually cease immediatly.
 Oxygen therapy can be given prior to arriving at a safe altitude to increase the oxygen concentration.

 Focus on breathing to improve carbon dioxide elimination to prevent further symptoms.

-3. Reduce Fluid buildup
+3. Reduce Fluid Buildup

 This is important to reduce some of the fluid accumulation symptoms of altitude sickness.

-Herbs/Supplements For AMS:
+Herbs/Supplements For Altitude Sickness: